amazon-archives/serverless-image-resizing/README.md

   ./bin/deploy us-west-2
   ```

+  The deployment script requires the [AWS CLI][cli] version 1.11.19 or newer to be installed.

 1. Test the function

 	Upload an image to the S3 bucket and try to resize it via your web browser to different sizes, e.g. with an image uploaded in the bucket called image.png: